estebanmunchjones2019/nodemailer-form-article/Readme.md

 ![](./images/postman-6.png)

 It seems that the cloud function sent the email successfully.
-Now, go to your inbox and check if you got the email sent with the function:
+Now, go to your email provider inbox and check if you got the email sent with the function:

 ![](./images/email-1.png)